AndersBondeLudvigsen/MedusaTraining/.github/PULL_REQUEST_TEMPLATE.md

 Please provide a summary of the change and explain what problem it solves.
 Include any relevant motivation and context.

-**Related Issue:**
-If applicable, please reference the issue number that this pull request fixes:
-Fixes #[issue-number]

 # Type of Change